This job is sometimes referred to by alternative titles

 Professional sportspeople need to have knowledge of:

-- the rules, techniques and skills of their sport
+- the rules, techniques, skills and tactics of their sport

 - nutrition and exercise requirements